Thimoteus/watchtowr/README.md

 Watch and compile LESS files.

-Preprepreprealpha.
+Very much in alpha.
 Enough to do basic file watching.
 Probably shouldn't be used by anyone.

 Example: a.less imports b.less and c.less. b imports d.less. watchtowr will watch a, b, c and d and recompile a anytime it detects a change.

 Usage: Put the ./bin/ folder into your PATH variable.
 Then:

 ```
-$: watchtowr a.less, a.css
+$ watchtowr a.less, a.css
 ```

 To do: